Delta Farce: Plot

-While enjoying the hospitality of La Miranda, the men eventually realize they are in Mexico, not Iraq.
-Realizing the potential trouble they are in, the three men decide to return the favor to the villagers by helping them improve the village.
-Later, Bill sneaks away from town to call home and talk to his wife, while Larry and Everett prepare for the bandits to return.
-Bill is captured by Santana's gang and, in a showdown in La Miranda, Larry and Everett recover him and chase Santana and his men away; although Sergeant Kilgore, who arrived at precisely the wrong moment, is captured by Santana.
+While enjoying the hospitality of La Miranda, the men realize they are in Mexico, not Iraq.
+Realizing the trouble they are in, the three men decide to help the villagers improve the village.
+Bill sneaks away from town to call his wife, while Larry and Everett prepare for the bandits' return.
+Bill is captured by Santana's gang.
+In a showdown in La Miranda, Larry and Everett recover Bill and chase Santana and his men away.
+Sergeant Kilgore arrives and is captured by Santana.

-The three soldiers then decide to deal with Santana and his men by following them to their hideout, where Santana's men engage in bizarre entertainment like forcing kidnapped comedians to perform for them and holding lucha libre matches.
+The three soldiers decide to follow Santana and his men to their hideout, where Santana's men engage in bizarre entertainment like forcing kidnapped comedians to perform for them and holding lucha libre matches.
 Everett distracts them by posing as a luchador while Larry and Bill rescue Sergeant Kilgore.
-Sergeant Kilgore and Bill then plant dynamite in their trucks while Larry rescues Everett as his distraction wears off.
+Bill and Kilgore plant dynamite in their trucks while Larry rescues Everett.
 The group escapes as the bandits' trucks explode.

-Mustering everything they have to destroy the village of La Miranda, Santana and his bandits ride into town on horseback, escorting a World War II surplus Sherman tank.
-The group manages to incapacitate the tank with a vintage cannon and rally the townsfolk to resist the bandits.
+Santana and his bandits ride into town on horseback along with a surplus World War II Sherman tank.
+The group incapacitates the tank with a vintage cannon and rally the townsfolk to resist the bandits.

-At that moment, military helicopters come over the horizon and a large number of American soldiers storm the town.
-Bill's wife has been calling the Pentagon and telling anyone who would listen about the three being stranded in Mexico, until they finally began searching for the group and found them.
-The State Department covers up the entire mishap as "Operation Sombrero", a U.S. anti-terrorism operation done with the (retroactive) permission of the Mexican government and Santana's gang labeled as terrorists; saving a lot of legal issues and deflecting their own incompetence.
+At that moment, American helicopters and soldiers storm the town.
+Bill's wife had informed the Pentagon about the three men stranded in Mexico.
+The State Department covers up the mishap as "Operation Sombrero", a U.S. anti-terrorism operation done with the (retroactive) permission of the Mexican government.
+Santana's gang is labeled as terrorists to cover up their incompetence.

-In the end, all four receive the Silver Star, and Bill receives the Purple Heart for being shot in the posterior during the final battle.
+The four are awarded the Silver Star, and Bill receives the Purple Heart for being shot in the posterior during the final battle.
 Sergeant Kilgore creates a successful workout program in Miami, Florida, Everett becomes a popular professional wrestler in Mexico, Bill sues the Mexican government for his injuries and uses the money to buy a house in California and Larry founds his own restaurant in Mexico and marries Maria, the daughter of La Miranda's mayor.
 Carlos is sent into rehab and becomes a comedian.